-- Legal features can typically be traced back to European private foundations (e.g. Liechtenstein) - However, typically the common law foundation acts also borrow rules from both local trust and company laws - Oftentimes, the legislative goal was to create a statutory arrangement that is "not quite like the trust" - Rationale: to offer the "target audience" of offshore financial services additional options to hold wealth apart from the trust (e.g. for individuals domiciled in civil law jurisdictions) - Concerns?
+- Legal features can typically be traced back to European private foundations (e.g. Liechtenstein) - However, CLF acts also borrow rules from both local trust and company laws - Often, the legislative goal was to create a statutory arrangement that is "not quite like the trust" - Rationale: to offer the target audience of offshore financial services additional options to hold wealth apart from the trust (e.g., for individuals domiciled in civil law jurisdictions) - Concerns?